symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

    - The node **refused** to add the delegated harvester: maybe all its slots are full.
    - The node **could not be contacted** to verify the activation: maybe it is offline, it is not an API node or you lost internet connectivity.
 Delegated harvesting might actually be ACTIVE in this case and the indicator can change at a later time.
-   - When the node is not an API node that can be directly contacted, the `Statistics Service <https://symbol.services/nodes>`__ is used to verify the activation.
+   - When checking the harvesting status from different devices the `Statistics Service <https://symbol.services/nodes>`__ is used to retrieve the URL of the node.
 Maybe this service **has not discovered the node yet** but will do in the future.

 ***********
 Final words